cstohlmann/oea-clever-module/README.md

 1. [Sample Datasets](): Ingest sample data to understand the utility and functionality of the pipelines and notebooks.
 2. [Pipeline](): 3 pipeline templates - One main pipeline for data extraction and ingestion to stage 2, one sub-pipeline which lands Clever data to the Synapse workspace data lake, and one that extracts the test data provided within this module to the Synapse workspace.
 3. [Notebook](): 2 notebooks - A class notebook that defines the functions of data ingestion/processing the data from stage 1 to stage 2 within Synapse (Clever_py), and an ingestion notebook used to process the data by calling the functions in the class notebook (Clever_module_ingestion).
-4. [PowerBI template]() for exploring, visualizing and deriving insights from the data.
+4. [PowerBI template](): A Power BI sample template making it easy to interact with Clever data.
+See below for examples of developed PowerBI dashboard pages.

 Explanation  | Usage Summary :-------------------------:|:-------------------------: